 /install/<os>/<arch> so that it will be available for installing nodes or creating diskless images.
 After executing

 The output should be similar to the following:

 netboot-compute is the default diskless osimage created for rhels8.5 ppc64le.
 Run

 genimage to generate a diskless image based on the rhels8.5.0-ppc64le-netboot-compute definition:

 Before packing the diskless image, you have the opportunity to change any files in the image by changing to the

 rootimgdir and making modifications. (e.g.

 However it’s recommended that all changes to the image are made via post install scripts so that it’s easily repeatable.
-Although, instead, we recommend that you make all changes to the image via your postinstall script, so that it is repeatable.
 Refer to Prescripts and Postscripts for more details.